jkoerte/jkoerte.github.io/essays/reflect-on-ai.md

 ### Writing code
 For React Bootstrap, because there are so many classes and props for each component, I would often ask Gemini something like: "How do I get my `<react component here>` to `<desired specifications here>`".
 Mostly I had trouble with centering my components and their contents using things like `justify-content-center`

-Often, the response from Gemini was not able to solve my problem, and so I had to look elsewhere for a solution.
+Often, the response from Gemini was not able to solve my problem, and so I had to figure it out on my own.

 In terms of more advanced things like Prisma functions, I would usually ask something like: "Why does `<code here>` not work?" and Gemini would usually write me out why it was broken on top of a code solution.